Suicide Postvention – Crisis Response Summary

 Important definitions:

-Suicide Prevention are the steps taken to reduce the risk of suicide.
+- Suicide Prevention includes the steps taken to reduce the risk of suicide.
 However, in the aftermath of a suicide, our focus should be on postvention and community healing.

-Suicide Intervention relates to the direct effort to prevent a person form taking their own life.
+- Suicide Intervention relates to the direct effort to prevent a person from taking their own life.

-Suicide Postvention are the steps people take to respond to a suicide after it happens.
-These strategies emphasize the need to save life and help ensure that community members have access to appropriate mental health care services.
+- Suicide Postvention includes the steps people take to respond to a suicide after it happens.
+These strategies emphasize the need to save lives and help ensure that community members have access to appropriate mental health care services.
 After a suicide happens in a community, mental health professionals shift their focus to preventing suicide contagion.

 Goal – Response